archie1983/ai2-thor_model_training/README.md

 The project relies on [AI2-THOR](https://github.com/allenai/ai2thor) and [ProcTHOR-10k](https://github.com/allenai/procthor-10k) dataset

+Note: This branch is specifically intended for extracting data for the diffusion model.
+The data format consists of the robot's spatial information (x, y, z, orientation).

+The entry point for code execution (data extraction) is located at: training_data_extractor/diffusion_training_data_extractor.py

+After extraction, the data needs to be structured into a dataset (formatted as WebDataset).
+Please use: data_transform.py

 Please download and install them before running this code.
 The AI2-THOR used is v5.0.0.

 You must also install Thortils version from the referenced repository in the git submodule here.
 The vanilla Thortils will not work as I made several important changes.
 The best way to do that is to set up a conda environment for this purpose and install Thortils using: